lemocla/neon-hangman/documentation/testing/user_stories_testing.md

     - #### **T04 Acceptance criteria**
         - See T02 Acceptance criteria and,
-        - When I hover on the "how to play" button, its appearance darkens slightly and,
+        - When I hover over the "how to play" button, its appearance darkens slightly and,
         - When I click on the "how to play" button, the instructions on how to play the game are displayed clearly and,
         - When I click on the "how to play" button" again, the instructions content collapses back.